B A N N I N G B O U L D I N

 In the Fall of 2010, Bouldin returned to Nashville, where she was engaged as a contemporary dance instructor and guest choreographer for the School of Nashville Ballet and Vanderbilt University.

-She has since been commissioned to create work for the Nashville Ballet, Visceral Dance Chicago, Springboard Danse Montreal, Whim W'Him (Seattle), SALT (Salt Lake City), and Booker T. Washington High School for the Performing & Visual Arts (Dallas), Groundworks (Cleveland), the Fine Arts Center (Greenville), the Juilliard School, and others.
+She has since been commissioned to create work for the Nashville Ballet, Visceral Dance Chicago, Springboard Danse Montreal, Whim W'Him (Seattle), SALT (Salt Lake City), Booker T. Washington High School for the Performing & Visual Arts (Dallas), Groundworks (Cleveland), the Fine Arts Center (Greenville), the Juilliard School, and others.